 Framing your composition

-Below, the Brugmansia and Swiss cheese plant are elevated to eye level using chairs.
+The Brugmansia and Swiss cheese plant have been elevated to eye level using chairs.
 The display continues at ground level with foliage spilling out on to the floor from pots at various heights.

 It is important to remember to give each plant space to be seen, and not to crowd the pots.
 The blood flower, fuchsias and the other flowering plants come and go, being added to the display when at their best, and returned to the conservatory when they begin to tire.
 The foliage plants, such as the ferns and the pelargoniums, are more permanent.